12 Great Reasons to Join Chapter One!

-- Chapter One is very proud of its long and esteemed history.
-Founded in 1945 it is the largest and oldest chapter affiliated with the National Association of Watch and Clock Collectors, the largest Clock and Watch Society in the United States.
-We encourage all Clock and Watch enthusiasts to join us.
+Chapter One is very proud of its long and esteemed history.
+Founded in 1945, it is the oldest chapter affiliated with the National Association of Watch and Clock Collectors.
+Chapter One is dedicated to its membership.
+We welcome all NAWCC members and their guests, regardless of interest or skill level.

-3) We hold six meetings a year, each one has 60 to 70 Mart tables where hundreds of clocks, watches, horological tools and books are bought, sold or traded.
+2) We hold six meetings a year, each one has 40 – 45 Mart tables where hundreds of clocks, watches, horological tools and books are bought, sold or traded.

 3) We feature lectures by noted Horologists at every meeting.
 These lectures promulgate the history, theory, and art of time keeping from the earliest beginning of recorded time to the present.

 4) We have a “Hands On, One day Class” workshop that teaches both watch and clock repairing and restoration techniques at every meeting.
 This class is taught by a certified Field Suitcase Workshop Instructor.

 5) At every meeting we also feature a “Demonstration Workshop” that introduces new aspects of the arts and science of horology.

 6) We encourage the membership to expand their horological horizons with “Best In Show Contest”.
 This event encourages members to bring in examples of Clocks, Watches, Tools or any item that furthered the Horological arts.
 These items are exhibited and their significance to the field explained, the membership then vote on the one in each category that they feel is the “best in the Show”.
 The winner of each category receives a cash prize.